erickwb/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-##Some projects in python notebooks
+## Machine learning and data science projects in python